NateWr/defaultChild/readme.md

 The theme's PHP class file is where the theme will load styles and scripts, define it's name and description, and do whatever else is desired.

 Let's walk through an example.
+In the snippet below, we load OJS's `ThemePlugin` class and then define our own class, `DefaultChildThemePlugin` which extends that class.

 ```
 import('lib.pkp.classes.plugins.ThemePlugin');
 class DefaultThemePlugin extends ThemePlugin {
 ```

-In the snippet above, we load OJS's `ThemePlugin` class and then define our own class, `DefaultChildThemePlugin` which extends that class.
+Next, we define the `init()` method.
+This method allows us to register styles and scripts.
+It is only ever called when the theme is _active_.

 ```
 public function init() {